jetbrains-academy/introduction_to_python/Modules and packages/From import/task.md

 calc = Add()    # name `Calculator` used directly without prefix `calculator`
 ```

-This does not introduce the module name from which the imports are taken in the
+This does not introduce the name of the module from which the imports are taken in the
 local symbol table (so in our example, `calculator` is not defined).

-There is even a variant to import all names that a module defines:
+There is even an option to import all names that a module defines:
 ```python
 from calculator import *
 calc = Multiply()
 ```
 This imports all names except those beginning with an underscore `_`.
-In most cases Python programmers do not use this, since it introduces
+In most cases, Python programmers do not use this, since it introduces
 an unknown set of names into the interpreter, possibly hiding some things
 you have already defined.

-If the module name is followed by `as`, then the name following as is bound
+If the module name is followed by `as`, then the name following `as` is bound
 directly to the imported module:

 ```python